Authority: Executive Vice Chancellor and Provost

 Faculty members with extension responsibilities are expected to develop an approved plan of work that delivers research information to field extension faculty and other clientele.
 Methods of delivery are extension publications, tests demonstrations and applied research experiments.
 Extension faculty members are expected to develop extension publications and demonstrate the ability to attract external funding as important parts of their program.
 Faculty should participate and take an active role in professional organizations.

 4. Standards for Reappointment as Assistant Professor

-Faculty should show clear evidence of having an established program in accordance with his/her Statement of Mutual Expectations.
+Faculty should show clear evidence of having an established program in accordance with his/her Statement of Faculty Responsibility.
 At a minimum the reappointment of a candidate will require:

 4.1.
 Ability of definite promise in teaching, research, extension and/or another scholarly or germane creative activity that will lead to promotion and tenure.